 As parents, we’ve probably said, “Play nicely” or “Be sweet to your brother.”
-Undoubtedly, we want to raise kind, thoughtful, compassionate kids, right?
-But can kindness be taught?
+Undoubtedly, we want to raise kind, thoughtful, empathetic kids, right?
+But can compassion be taught?

 Earlier this year, Good Morning America put kids across the country to the test with the Great Kindness Challenge, encouraging schools and youth groups nationwide to perform as many acts of kindness (from a list of 50) as possible in one week.
 Some acts were as simple as complimenting five people; others asked kids to come out of their comfort zones and step up for someone in need.
 The motive?
 To create happier, healthier environments, which aren’t actually taught, experts say, but learned.